ksnip/ksnip/README.md

     `$ sudo make install`
 6. Run the application:
     `$ ksnip`

+If you are using Archlinux, you may prefer to [build ksnip through AUR](https://github.com/ksnip/ksnip#archlinux).

 # Translations
 As with all continuous translations, contributors are always welcome!